 Massachusetts Distracted Driving Law

 Massachusetts Safe Driving Law came into effect in September 2010.
 The law bans sending, typing or reading electronic messages to or from handheld devices while operating a motor vehicle.
 This includes use of the internet and text messaging.
 The law also bans all handheld use of electronics by junior operators while behind the wheel.
-Read the entire summary of the Safe Driving Law on the Registry of Motor Vehicles website.
+Read the entire summary of the Distracted Driving Law on the Registry of Motor Vehicles website.

 Many states are enacting laws—such as banning texting while driving, or using graduated driver licensing systems for teen drivers—to help raise awareness about the dangers of distracted driving and to help prevent it from occurring.
 However, the effectiveness of cell phone and texting laws on decreasing distracted driving-related crashes requires further study.